swissmanu/mse-paper-rxjs-debugger/README.md

 # Paper: Debugging Support for Reactive Programming

-> Empirically Grounded Development of a Debugger for RxJS
+> User Centered Development of a Debugger for RxJS

 ## Build in Docker Container